Shanna loves 20th century art and also loves writing about it!

-20th Century Art Movements with Timeline
+20th Century Art Movements

-Artists explored extreme and varying themes in the years before and after World War I, and those same themes were revisited in the aftermath of World War II, creating an interesting parallel.
+Artists explored extreme and varying themes in the years before and after World War I. Those same themes were revisited in the aftermath of World War II, creating an interesting parallel.

 Fauvism and Expressionism

-Fauvism was the short lived name for the longer-lasting art movement called Expressionism.
-From about 1905 to 1910 artists sought to explore emotions in new ways, employing the use of bright, vivid colors and emotional images and subjects.
+Fauvism was the short-lived name for the longer-lasting art movement called Expressionism.
+From about 1905 to 1910, artists sought to explore emotions in new ways, employing the use of bright, vivid colors and emotional images and subjects.

 Cubism and Primitivism